tdwg/website/content/pages/community/esp/chrono/index.md

 ---
-title: DarwinCore Chronometric Age Extension
+title: Darwin Core Chronometric Age Extension
 summary: This Task Group will produce a set of chronometric age terms and with them construct an extension to Darwin Core.
 cover_image: https://images.unsplash.com/photo-1580407196238-dac33f57c410
 cover_image_by: Wolfgang Hasselman